Jason-D123/comp122-s23/syllabus.md

 ## Teamwork and Collaborative Learning
 I encourage everyone to work in teams, to engage in collaborative learning activities, and to discuss course material with your colleagues.
 The slack channel exists for class discussions.
 I monitor the discussions to determine what information needs additional coverage in class, to correct any misinformation, and to provide pointers.
 Moreover, the class discussions are part of your "Participation" score.
+Hence, be an active participation in class discussions on slack.

 ###  Deliverables: Due Dates and Late Submission
 All deliverables are enumerated in the "assignments.md" file within the class repository.
 When an assignment is released and when it is graded, it is announced in class, and the "assignments.md" file is updated.
 The announcement might also be posted to the #fitzgerald-s23 channel.
-It is your responsibility to monitor the
+It is your responsibility to monitor class material to keep abreast of new assignments.

 In this class, all deliverables are submitted via `git` (a Revision Control System).
 Students *must* make periodic updates to the deliverable's git repository.
 That is to say, students must follow the standard software development process for both programming assignments and paper-like assignments.

 Each deliverable has a defined "Due-date".
-It is your responsibility to manage your time effectively to ensure your work is submitted correctly by the defined Due-date.
-The Professor obtains a copy of your repository as it existed at that point in time.
+It is your responsibility to manage your time effectively to ensure your work is submitted correctly by the defined due-date.
+The Professor maintains a copy of your repository as it existed at that point in time.
 It is this copy of your repository that is graded.

-Any additional updates to your repository are considered late and will *not* be automatically graded.
+Any additional updates to your repository are considered late and will _not_ be automatically graded.
 A student may request an accommodation for the Professor to grade additional information that exists in the repository as part of the grading process.
 If such a request is honored, which is at the discretion of the Professor, it is subject to a penalty.
 Penalties increase based upon two factors:

   1. the amount of time passed since the assigned due date
   1. the frequency in which a student requests an accommodation for late submissions